vipulnaik/diet-exercise-health/notes/2021-12-24-pfizer-covid-vaccine-booster-dose.md

 degrees Fahrenheit.
 Despite the return of the temperature to a normal range, my subjective experience had not returned to normal, and I expect there may be further bouts of fever during the day.

+I took another normal reading at 11:03 AM (after eating) of 98.2.
+At 11:55 AM, I took another reading and got 101.1.
+I retook the reading after a minute and got 100.4.

 ### No morning run